Error reporting and alerting

 Capture errors

-Declare errorReporter as an app port and report unexpected failures from hooks, use cases, jobs, schedules, outbox drains, and tasks:
+Declare errorReporter as an app port and report unexpected failures from use cases, jobs, schedules, outbox drains, and tasks:

 await ctx.ports.errorReporter.captureException(error, {